 Until further breakthroughs are made for treatment of spinal cord injuries and its resulting paralysis, the road to recovery for a victim of a spinal cord injury is long and complex.
 While there is no cure for a spinal cord injury, treatment typically involves surgery, physical therapy, and rehabilitation.
 The long term outlook for a victim of a spinal cord injury is, unfortunately, difficult.

-If you or a loved one has suffered a spinal injury, talk to an Atlanta personal injury attorney at the Katz Law Firm about filing a claim for damages for your losses.
+If you or a loved one has suffered a spinal injury, talk to an Atlanta personal injury attorney at the Katz Personal Injury Lawyers about filing a claim for damages for your losses.
 You may qualify for damages that include medical costs, future medical expenses, lost income, lowered earning capacity, pain and suffering, loss of consortium and other damages.
 Call an attorney at our firm to discuss your claim.